Read, But Be Careful: Sources of Inaccurate Information

 Dr. Andrew Weil

-Dr. Weil consistently demonstrates a lack of depth in his understanding of nutrient science and dietary supplements and makes mistakes in his recommendations to the public that can harm great numbers of people because of his international reputation as being an "expert."
-While he has done much good to increase the acceptance of natural medicine and healthy living for millions of people, he promotes some dogma that is based on his misunderstandings.
+While Dr. Weil has done much good to increase the acceptance of natural medicine and healthy living by millions of people, he consistently demonstrates a lack of depth in his understanding of nutrient science, nutritional biochemistry and dietary supplements and makes mistakes in his recommendations to the public that can harm great numbers of people because of his international reputation as being an "expert."

 Click here to read about vitamin A.